Emergency roadside assistance is available 24 hours a day, every day.

 In Québec, gasoline is sold by the litre (1 US gallon = 3.8 litres).

 The best way to get around in Québec City is to leave your car parked and enjoy the many quaint streets by foot.
 The public transit is also available throughout downtown.
-Most downtown and surrounding streets have parking meters or only allow to park a vehicle for a limited period of time.
+Most downtown and surrounding streets have automatic pay stations or allow to park a vehicle for a limited period of time.
 There are many paying parking lots as shown on this Québec City map.

 A free mobile application is available for urban transportation including a secure payment feature.
 This application also let you find an open parking space in real time.

-Parking meters (automatic pay stations): Unless otherwise indicated, parking meters are in operation Monday through Saturday, from 9:00 a.m. to 9:00 p.m. as well as on Sunday from 10:00 a.m. to 9:00 p.m.
-Parking in front of a defective or covered parking meter is prohibited.
-Some meters accept credit cards.
+Automatic pay stations: Unless otherwise indicated, automatic pay stations are in operation Monday through Saturday, from 9:00 a.m. to 9:00 p.m. as well as on Sunday from 10:00 a.m. to 9:00 p.m.
+Parking in front of a defective or covered automatic pay station is prohibited.

 Winter season: From November 1 to April 15, it is prohibited to park in the city streets when snow removal operations are carried out after snowstorms.
 Pay attention to the orange warning signs (flashing indicators), which are activated prior to the beginning of a snow removal operation.